 Since the stock has gained a few points since then, these sellers might be expected to believe the worst is over and that it’s safe to re-enter at these levels — especially since the rest of the market is setting new highs.

-My best guess at this point is a test of the purple channel bottom around 450-455, followed by a test of the white channel top around 495.
-This is all predicated on a neutral to slightly lower broader market; a big sell-off below SPX 1474 changes things, as would a push up to 1555.
+My best guess at this point is a test of the purple channel bottom around 450-455.
+If it bounces, it has potential to the white channel top around 495.